• Skip to primary navigation

 • Season it with ground basil, oregano, parsley, salt, and pepper.
 And cook the chili until all vegetables are tender.
 It will take approx. 15 minutes.

-• Add canned beans and corn at the very end as they don't need to be cooked, just re-heated.
+• Add canned beans, corn, and cooked millet at the very end, as they don’t need to be cooked, just reheated.

-• You're almost ready!
-Add the sriracha, chili paste, powder, and cooked millet.
+• Add the sriracha.
 Check the seasoning again.
 Add more salt and pepper to your taste.
-Now, you're done!
+Now, you’re done!

 Tried this recipe?
 Can we see it?Please share a picture with us by uploading an image to Pinterest below ours.